Amazon Luna: Five Things You Need To Know

 You can buy the Luna Controller if you want, but it isn’t required.
 If you want, you can play on Xbox One and PS4 controllers, or mouse and keyboard.
 It’s unclear if controllers from the new consoles will work on Luna, or if you’ll be able to play using touch controls when streaming on mobile devices (though we doubt it).

 There are reasons to pick up the $49 Luna Controller, though.
-Since the gamepad connects directly to the cloud, it reduces lag by 17 to 30 ms, according to Amazon’s testing.
+Since the gamepad connects directly to the cloud, it reduces lag by 17ms to 30ms, according to Amazon’s testing.
 That direct connection also means players won’t have to calibrate the controller with each new device they switch their gameplay session to, essentially allowing you to seamlessly play as the game is handed off between mobile phones, computers, and Fire TV devices.

 Naturally, the Luna Controller comes with Alexa.
 It also has Bluetooth and USB connectivity, so you can theoretically use it on other platforms, though it’s not licensed to play on game consoles.
 Oh, and you can only buy a Luna Controller if you make it into early access.